 In 2017 he returned to southern Ohio to continue work in clay as a Teaching Artist in Residence at Queen City Clay.
 In the Summer of 2019, opened his exit show COLORLUST, with both sculptural and utilitarian works in vibrant mono-printed color and patterns.

-Josh is currently hard at work developing his teaching practice as a Full Time instructor/lecturer at the University of Northern Kentucky in Spatial Arts.
+Josh is currently hard at work developing his teaching practice as an instructor/lecturer at the University of Northern Kentucky in the Spatial Arts department.
 He resides in the historic Northside area of Cincinnati.